wattzhikang/terrainHydrology/README.md

 # terrainHydrology

 This is a terrain generator inspired by 2013 paper "Terrain Generation Using Procedural Models Based on Hydrology".
+It is developed by Laith Siriani and Zachariah Wat.

 ![Example Terrain](example/out/out-color.png)